overextended/overextended.github.io/docs/ox_lib/Interface/Client/textui.md

 ### lib.isTextUIOpen
-Hides the currently visible TextUI window
+Returns if the TextUI window is open

 <Tabs>
 <TabItem value='Lua'>